arteevraina/Music-App/README.md

 * HTML
 * CSS
 * Vanilla JS
+* JQuery

 ## Files:
-`sounds` folder container beats that are used in this project.
+`sounds` folder contains beats that are used in this project.

+`images` folder contains all the images used in this project

 `index.html` contains the structure of the App.